01 of 04

 - Razor blade or utility knife.

-- 1 - 4" Brass Double Ended Clip (for attaching to your BC or some place on yourself at one end and your net on the other while swimming and collecting fish).
+- 1-4" Brass Double Ended Clip for attaching the net to your SCUBA BC (buoyancy compensator) or some place on yourself while swimming and collecting fish.

 03 of 04

 - Bend the rod to form a circle for your hoop, then bend about two inches of the ends down, like prongs, to form the part of the hoop that will fit into your PVC handle.